linode/cli/README.md

 ### Options

 **-a**, **--action**: An action to perform on one Linode.
-One of: create, start, stop, restart, rename, group, delete.
+One of: create, start, stop, restart, rename, group, resize, delete.
 Read-only operations are available as well: list, show.

 Each action has a set of options that apply to it, which are outlined in the section ACTIONS.